 Total your points for all the items.
 Use this rating scale:

 To improve your business writing, enroll in the free trial of my online self-study course Business Writing Tune-Up.
-Test-drive the course to find out how it meets your needs.
-Then use the coupon code TEST by November 1 to take $25 off your registration fee for the course.
+You can test-drive the course to find out how it meets your needs.

 Do you disagree with any items on the test?
 What would you change or add?